merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 To install the dokuwiki version of the project, place the files in the `\dokuwiki\data\pages\` directory of your DokuWiki installation.

-# Overview of the AI-Enhanced Data Management System
+# Overview of the AI-based Data Management System

-This tool provides AI-assisted management of Life Cycle Assessment (LCA) data within a DokuWiki system.
+This tool provides AI-assisted management of the pages.
 It uses the Together AI API (can be replaced by another other API in the `settings.py` file) with the DeepSeek V3 model to process and organize product and process information.

 1. **Product and Process Page Generation** `generate_page.py`
    - Automatically creates structured Wiki pages from input data